 Day 8: Departure

 Departure or an extra day on request.
-Complimentary transfer to Brösarp Bus Station is included.
+Transfer to Brösarp Bus Station/city is included.

 What to Expect

-Accommodations on this tour include a mix of charming 3 and 4-star hotels (some have spa facilities) and guesthouses.
+Accommodations on this tour include a mix of charming 3-star hotels and guesthouses/farms with ensuite rooms.
 They have been carefully selected for their location, atmosphere, cuisine and/or unique services.

 Click to view default hotels